 - A. The Group has passed the acquisition of common stock of Spriox Corporation 7,000 thousand shares through private placement by the Board of Directors meeting in November 25, 2021.
-The consideration of acquisition is NT\$168,000 thousand. - B. Investment in equity instruments at fair value through other comprehensive income The purpose that the Group invests in the equity instruments is for long-term strategies, but rather for trading purpose.
-Therefore, those equity instruments are designated as financial assets at fair value through other comprehensive income. - C. The amounts recognised in profit or loss and other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below:
+The consideration of acquisition is NT\$168,000 thousand. - B. The Group has passed the acquisition of common stock of PlayNitride Inc. 474 thousand shares in August, 2022.
+The consideration of acquisition is NT\$51,192 thousand. - C. Investment in equity instruments at fair value through other comprehensive income The purpose that the Group invests in the equity instruments is for long-term strategies, but rather for trading purpose.
+Therefore, those equity instruments are designated as financial assets at fair value through other comprehensive income. - D. The amounts recognised in profit or loss and other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below:

-Jan 1- ~Jun 30, 2022 Jan 1~Dec 31, 2021 Jan 1~Jun 30 2021

-Equity instruments at fair value through

-other comprehensive income

-Fair value change recognised in

-other comprehensive income \$ (12,950) \$ (1,540) \$
+Jar Jan 1~Mar 31, 2023 n 1~Dec 31, 2022 Jan 1~Mar 31, 2022 Equity instruments at fair value through other comprehensive income Fair value change recognised in 1 other comprehensive income \$ 30,111 \$ (22,626) \$ (4,760) E As of March 31 2023 Dec ember 31 202 2 and March 31 20 22 fii nancial assets a

-D. As of June 30, 2022 and December 31, 2021, financial assets at fair value through other comprehensive income were not pledged as collateral.

-E. Information relating to risk of financial assets at fair value through other comprehensive income is provided in Note 12(2)
+- E. As of March 31, 2023, December 31, 2022 and March 31, 2022, financial assets at fair value through other comprehensive income were not pledged as collateral. - F. Information relating to risk of financial assets at fair value through other comprehensive income is provided in Note 12(2).